mfornace/rebind/README.md

 add_test(str, callable, [args])
 # Find the index of a test from its name
 find_test(str)
-# Run test given index, handlers for each event, parameter pack, keep GIL on, capture cerr, capture cout
+# Run test given index, callbacks for each event, parameter pack, keep GIL on, capture cerr, capture cout
 run_test(int, tuple, tuple, bool, bool, bool)
 # Return a tuple of the names of all registered tests
 test_names()